 Visualize the sensor data in dashboards

 Dashboards are made up of interactive cards and allow for simple analytics.
-Visualize your project data by building up custom dashboards adding one or more cards.
+Visualize your project data by building up custom dashboards and adding one or more cards.
 For more information, see How to set up a project dashboard.

 Get notified about device states or events